You can teach your student to read in 25 hours

-For people who are confident that they would be able to teach reading, if only they could find an easy-to-use course, I recommend you use my Building Blocks of Reading Course book.
-It takes students from not being able to read a single word, through to being able to read thousands of single word, as well as phrases and paragraphs.
-Included in the work is the pre-reading (or Phonemic Awareness Skills work that is essential for success).
+If you are confident that you would be able to teach reading, if only you could find an easy-to-use course, I recommend you use my Building Blocks of Reading Course book.
+It takes students from not being able to read a single word, through to being able to read thousands of single words, as well as phrases and paragraphs.
+Included in the book is the pre-reading (or Phonemic Awareness Skills) work that is essential for success.

-- teach your student all the essential pre-reading skills;
+- teach students all the essential pre-reading skills;

-- teach you and your student how written English REALLY works;
+- teach tutors and students how written English REALLY works;

-- teach your student a few letters while you watch, so you learn how to teach
+- (in the Bonus section) teach students a few letters while teaching you how to teach, so you can teac:

-Then I recommend you take your student through this Building Blocks of Reading Course book.
-Students who have done the Phonemic Awareness Video Course already know some of this work, so they still finish the course in about 25 hours.
+Then, second, I recommend you teach my Learn to Read course – the Building Blocks of Reading Course book.
+By doing the Phonemic Awareness Video Course, students have, in effect, done a “crash course” in some parts of the Learn to Read Course, they will still finish the course in about 25 hours.